WinsomLow/CPP-3D-Game-Tutorial-Series/README.md

 The license of this project is based on the modified MIT-License.
 That means you can do whatever you want with the code available in this repository.
 The only conditions to meet are:

-**- include the license text in your product (e.g. in the About Window of a GUI program, or Credits Section of a 2D/3D Visual Game)
+**- include the license text in your product (e.g. in the About Window of a GUI program, or Credits Section of a 2D/3D Visual Game)**
-- include the license text in all the source code files you get from this repository (copy-paste the license text to the top of all the source code files you get from this repository, even if you have partially modified them)**
+**- include the license text in all the source code files you get from this repository (copy-paste the license text to the top of all the source code files you get from this repository, even if you have partially modified them)
+**

 If you want to modify and/or redistribute the source code files available in this repository, you can optionally add your own copyright notice together with the license text in this way: